CHH/sirel/README.md

 ## Chaining

-The greatest benefit of using a Query Builder is the composability of the queries themselfs.
-Therefore calls to the Manager's methods are not bound to any order and can be changed infinitely.
+The greatest benefit of using a Query Builder is the composability of queries.
+Therefore calls to the Manager's methods are not bound to any order and can be chained infinitely.

 For Example: